The relationship I have with my tween daughter is everything to me.

 60. Front Desk by Kelly Yang

-Be silly with her.
+Be silly with Your tween daughter.

 61. Start a pillow fight.